jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     TypeError: 'NoneType' object is not callable

-- I add the exception to the list of :ref:`Exceptions` encountered
+- I add the exception to the list of :ref:`Exceptions<Exceptions>` encountered

   .. code-block:: python